John Fortune places third in the men's hammer throw

 During the 2004 season, Blackburn coached Vincent Marshall to the Indoor Conference USA Championships in the triple jump and runner-up at the Outdoor Championships en route to qualifying for the NCAA Championships.

 Blackburn began his coaching career after throwing discus for the University of Houston Track and Field team.
+He won a C-USA conference championship as a competitor for Houston.
 Due to an injury, Blackburn had to sit out the 1998 season.
-From there, Blackburn began his passion of coaching and mentoring athletes.
+Blackburn began his coaching career in 2000.

 In addition to his coaching duties at the University of Houston, Blackburn has coached the Houston Gold Masters Club.
 Masters athletes are between the ages of 30 and 85 years old.
 Blackburn has tutored Linda Douglas, Joe Summerlin and Jean Vander Cruyssen.